 I was sad to learn of the death of Tim Gudgin earlier this week.
 Who he?
-Well his was the voice reading out the footie results on a Saturday evening on BBC grandstand.
+Well his was the voice reading out the footie results on a Saturday evening on the BBC’s Grandstand programme.
 And if you were a footie fan ahhh; his mellow mellifluous tones were just wonderful.
 You could guess the result simply from his lyrical delivery.
 Blackpool winning at home against Man City would be delivered Blackpool 4… in a rising tone – you knew already they’d won – Man City 0… in a deeper more depressing and lower tone.
 Glorious.
 I can hear him now.
 Though I have to admit it’s been a while since I’ve actually heard that scoreline.

 Oh joy of joys.
 Did you hear that that great homophobe/misogynist Mr Potato Head is making a comeback on radio?
 I know seems unlikely after t’Yerkshire gimp was kicked out of Radio 1 three years ago for calling a spade a gay shovel and failing to cut it as a stage actor (titter) or tv sleb.
 But now Xfm Radio has been re-launched as Blerks’ RadioX and 42 year old PH (or to give him his native American name, Dresses Like a Farmer, Eats Like a Pig) has been recruited to do his dj thang once again playing music and discussing topics with no appeal whatsoever to the ladeez.
 Like Vindaloo and Leeds Utd’s most admirable managers.
 Oh and they’ve recruited Chris Moyles too.